The Wilson Journal of Ornithology

-The Wilson Journal of Ornithology (until 2006 The Wilson Bulletin) is a quarterly scientific journal published by the Wilson Ornithological Society.
+The Wilson Journal of Ornithology (until 2006 The Wilson Bulletin) is a quarterly peer-reviewed scientific journal published by the Wilson Ornithological Society.
 Both the society and its journal were named after American ornithologist Alexander Wilson.

+The journal consists of ornithological studies, short communications on bird observations, and book reviews.
+Most of the work disseminated through the journal is conducted in the Western Hemisphere.

+Abstracting and indexing

+The journal is abstracted and indexed in: